CarlHaze/React-Node-MongoApp/README.md

     }
 by changing our nodemon script in package.json we can now use react jsx on the server side
     "ourserver": "nodemon server-compiled",

+# Web Components
+Using Meterial-ui with emotion for usage with React
+    npm install @mui/material @emotion/react @emotion/styled